How to Structure Nonprofit Investment Accounts: 3 Steps to Implementing a Bucket Investment Approach

 Organizations often find it beneficial to employ a bucket approach when structuring their accounts.
 This involves creating separate accounts for assets based on their purpose and time horizon.
 By categorizing assets into distinct "buckets" aligned with their intended use, nonprofits gain better insight into financial management and improve decision-making.

-What Are the Benefits of a Bucket Approach?
+What Are the Benefits of a Bucket Investment Approach?

 Clarity and Transparency